|Course code: 176203||Subject title: STATISTICS I|

 LO5 - Understand the notion of probability, know its properties and apply them to solve problems arising from socio-economic environments.

-The remaining period will be devoted to check students individual progress and to evaluate their work.
-These sessions will be scheduled along the semester.
+The remaining period will be devoted to check students' individual progress and to evaluate their work.
+These sessions will be scheduled throughout the semester.

 Being the aim of this course mainly practical, theoretical and computer sessions will be alternated:

 a) Theoretical sessions will consist of the exposition of the contents by the instructor.
 Students will be encouraged to participate by asking and answering short questions and solving exercises, so they keep their attention in the development of the lecture.

 b) Computer sessions will be guided by the instructor.
 Students will be asked to look for data and make use of the provided software to carry out different statistical analyses by using those notions previously introduced during the lectures.